 To achieve the universal target by 2030 requires a substantial increase in current global rates of progress: 6 times for drinking water, 5 times for sanitation and 3 times for hygiene.
 Also due to conflicts and climate change, Sub-Saharan Africa is the most backward region.
-Source: The Sustainable Development Goals Report 2023.
-United Nations publication issued by the Department of Economic and Social Affairs (DESA) © 2023.
-United Nations Gender Overview 2023 Achieving complete poverty-free status for all women by 2030 requires simultaneous action on persistent gender inequalities, including access to land, health care and family planning, education and employment.
+Gender Overview 2023 Achieving complete poverty-free status for all women by 2030 including access to land, health care and family planning, education and employment.